Cardinals vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has recorded 92 hits with 12 doubles, two triples, 36 home runs and 48 walks.
-He has driven in 89 runs with four stolen bases.
+- Alonso has collected 93 hits with 12 doubles, two triples, 37 home runs and 48 walks.
+He has driven in 91 runs with four stolen bases.

 Alonso Recent Games